-- Reusable bags come in a wide variety of stylish shapes and prints, making shopping a bit less routine and more fun.
+- Custom reusable grocery bags come in a wide variety of stylish shapes and prints, making shopping a bit less routine and more fun.
 They can be customized and imprinted with logos and designs to be used over and over.

 - Some grocery stores offer discounts to customers who bring reusable bags: Now that’s an incentive!

 - If every person in New York City used one less grocery bag, it would cut waste by 5 million pounds and save $250,000 in disposal costs.

 - The average reusable bag has a lifespan equal to that of more than 700 disposable plastic bags.

 - One person using reusable bags over their lifetime would remove more than 22,000 plastic bags from the environment.
 Isn’t that an even better incentive?